overview of teaching topics

 NOTE: The ngöndro comprises Chapter 1 of the Chag Tri teachings from the Experiential Transmission of Zhang Zhung.
 It is essential to study and practice the chapters of the Experiential Transmission in sequence.
 Therefore, the ngöndro is a prerequisite for continuing to study the Bon dzogchen path of the Experiential Transmission each year at our winter retreat with Tenzin Wangyal Rinpoche.

-Support materials for study and practice of the ngöndro are available for online purchase from Ligmincha Institute's Bookstore & Tibet Shop.
+Support materials for study and practice of the ngöndro are available for online purchase from Ligmincha International's Bookstore & Tibet Shop.

 The teachings of the Six Lamps are from the Oral Transmission of Zhang Zhung, the most important cycle of dzogchen teachings in the Bon Buddhist tradition of Tibet.

 According to the Bon dzogchen teachings, the suffering of sentient beings can be traced to a single cause: our failure to comprehend that external appearances are only a manifestation of our own innate awareness.
 The teachings of the Six Lamps guide us to experience pure vision by recognizing the clear light of self-awareness in all levels of our existence:

 • In the vast, infinite space that is the base-of-all